MiWay: TTC-contracted route

 From 2002 to 2010, another route 32B Eglinton West, operated to Explorer Drive in a similar arrangement.

 Rapid transit

 Bus rapid transit

-The Mississauga Transitway is a mostly grade-separated twelve-stop bus rapid transit (BRT) line running alongside or on Highway 403 and Eglinton Avenue, and passes through the City Centre.
+The Mississauga Transitway is a mostly grade-separated twelve-stop bus rapid transit (BRT) line running across Mississauga East-West alongside or on Highway 403 and Eglinton Avenue, passing through the City Centre.
+MiExpress services as well as GO Transit regional bus services utilise the transitway.
 The line also connects to buses to Pearson Airport at Renforth station.